-Sylhet tea garden tour will be remembered for anyone.
+A trip to the tea garden in Sylhet is a memorable one for anyone.
 These tea gardens carry memories of the rule of the English kings.
 The English started tea cultivation here and as of that time, the tea garden managers still live in white-colored buildings in the woods.
-The tea gardens are situated on a magnificent garden arranged by the Bengalis.
+Bengalis work to decorate the tea gardens very nicely.
 The life of the tea garden is also very much like the British period.

 Srimangal Tea Garden is located in Srimangal Upazila of Moulvibazar district.
 Without going to Sylhet, you can go straight to bus or train at Srimangal, 190 kilometers away from Dhaka.

 Dargah of Shah Jalal, an idealistic establishment in the city of Sylhet, which basically came to Bangladesh in 1303 AD and the last tomb of Islam’s Islamist missionary Shah Jalal.
 This tomb dargah is stayed on a hill near the north end of Sylhet city.